google/python-adb/README.md

 [![Coverage Status][coverage_img]][coverage_link]
 [![Build Status][build_img]][build_link]

+Note: This is not an official Google project.
+It is maintained by ex-Google engineers.
+For a better maintained option, look at [adb_shell](https://github.com/JeffLIrion/adb_shell).

 This repository contains a pure-python implementation of the ADB and Fastboot protocols, using libusb1 for USB communications.